Learn more about available offers and programs, events, and public tours, or buy a ticket online for your planned visit.

 Nearly 200 Years of Vaccine Certificates in Our Archive

 When the Bubonic Plague was raging across Europe, in the mid-fourteenth century, people tried to protect themselves by covering their faces with cloth or using fragrant herbs and rosewater.
 There were no effective treatments, although people hoped that bloodletting and emetics would expel the pathogens from the body.
 During the epidemic, the sick were isolated, their houses were marked, or they were banished to lodging's outside the cities.
 A third of the European population died of the plague.

 But the illness was not the only thing spreading: so were conspiracy theories.
 Jews received most of the blame for causing the “Black Death.”
 In many cases, accusations of poisoning wells lead to murderous pogroms.

-For a year now, our lives have been dictated by Covid-19, a highly contagious infectious disease that spread around the globe within several months and has claimed more than three million lives to date.
+For a year now, our lives have been dictated by Covid-19, a highly contagious infectious disease that spread around the globe within several months and has claimed more than 5.5 million lives to date (January 2022).
 Meanwhile, some vaccine sceptics and Covid deniers in Germany have been styling themselves as victims, imagining themselves as Anne Frank, or donning a yellow Star of David with the inscription “unvaccinated.”